 New Fantasy Football Draft Lottery Ideas

 Now that you have the scoring and lineup settings ready, it’s time to look to changing up the draft lottery!
-My buddy George is Australian and he loves Fantasy Football.
-Did you know their Fantasy drafts go in a counter-clockwise order, and the 12th pick selects first and the first pick drafts last?
+My buddy George is Australian and he loves Fantasy Football, he’s always on the online football shops such as the richmond tigers merchandise store.
+Did you know their Fantasy drafts go in counter-clockwise order, and the 12th pick selects first and the first pick drafts last?
 OK, well, sometimes I lie.

 - Make the Draft Lottery Another Big Event

 People don’t take advantage of how exciting the draft and the draft lottery can be.
 Too often, we’re all so excited to get the draft going, that we zoom through the lottery and rush our way through the draft.
 Take a step back and enjoy it!